Michael H Merson

 Scroll

-Interim Chair and Clinical Professor of the Department of Global and Environmental Health
+Clinical Professor of Global and Environmental Health

 Professional overview

-Michael Merson is Interim Chair of the Department of Global and Environmental Health and Clinical Professor of Global and Environmental Health.
-He is the William Joklik Emeritus Professor of Medicine and Global Health at Duke University, where he served as the founding director of the Duke Global Health Institute and as Vice President and Vice Provost for Global Affairs.
+Michael Merson is a Clinical Professor of Global and Environmental Health at NYU and the William Joklik Emeritus Professor of Medicine and Global Health at Duke University, where he served as the founding director of the Duke Global Health Institute and as Vice President and Vice Provost for Global Affairs.
 His current research is focused on policy issues related to the response to pandemics, evaluating the rollout of Paxlovid in low-income countries and on ways to regain trust in public health.

 Prior to NYU, he joined the faculty at Yale University as its first Dean of Public Health.
 Before entering academia, between 1980 and 1995, Dr. Merson served as director of the World Health Organization (WHO) programs on Diarrheal Diseases and Acute Respiratory Infections, and subsequently the WHO Global Program on AIDS.
 He has authored over 150 articles, is the senior editor of a leading global health textbook “Global Health: Disease, Programs, Systems, and Policies” and lead author of The AIDS Pandemic: Searching for a Global Response on the history of the global response to AIDS.
 He has served in advisory capacities for UNAIDS, WHO, the Global Fund to Fight AIDS, TB and Malaria, World Bank, World Economic Forum, Bill & Melinda Gates Foundation, and was an advisor to various private sector entities on the COVID-19 pandemic.
 He has two honorary degrees and is a member of the National Academy of Medicine.